INSIGHTS:

 Figure 2.
 Bubble plots show at least 1.5X higher median LKV and median LKV/employee with at least 1 active and pending patent (1+ label), and 2-4X higher with at least 10 active and pending patents (10+ label), compared to companies with no active and pending patents (0 label), globally.
 Bubble area is the number of companies globally (4,629 total; max 968 and min 36 shown).

 The distributions of deal dates for companies with and without patents are indistinguishable 1, indicating that the valuation differences are not merely a matter of timing.
+And in terms of company ages, early startups with patents tend to be older (median age +1 year for Seed and Early Stage VC, +3 years for Accelerator/Incubator).
 Notably, startups with patents tend to be older, especially at Seed, Accelerator/Incubator, and Early Stage VC rounds.
-Pitchbook reports an empty entry to identify companies with no active and pending patents, and the zero patent count was tested for US companies across all stages using Patsnap, which resulted in a 6-12% correction rate.
+Pitchbook reports an empty entry to identify companies with no (zero) active and pending patents, and the zero patent count was tested for US companies across all stages using Patsnap, which resulted in a 6-12% correction rate.
 Licensed patents not assigned to the startup were not quantified also.

 Beyond Legal Defense: Value Creation

-For early-stage deep tech companies, the idea of "10+ active and pending patents" might seem daunting.
-However, a single patent family can easily generate this number when considering international filings across multiple countries and divisional applications, making it a realistic goal.
-And if ~$500k is an estimate for the cost of 10 patents over their 20-year life space, the positive correlation strength on valuations at later stages suggests the return is more than worth the investment.
+For early-stage deep tech companies, the idea of "10+ active and pending patents" might seem like a lot of inventions and expensive.
+But keep in mind, one key innovation captured within a single patent family can easily generate this number when considering international filings across multiple countries and divisional applications.
+Moreover, using ~$500k is an estimate for the cost of 10 patents over their 20-year life space, the positive correlation strength on valuations at later stages suggests the ROI is more than worth the financial and time commitment.

 Ultimately, investing in patents is not just about legal protection; it's a strategic move for value creation.
 The next time you devise your intellectual property strategy, remember the "Dilution" factor.
-Your patent portfolio isn't just a shield against competitors; it's a powerful lever for enhancing your startup's valuation and safeguarding your hard-earned equity.
+Your patent portfolio isn't just a shield against competitors; it could be a powerful lever for enhancing your startup's valuation and safeguarding your hard-earned equity.

 1/ Mood’s median test for two samples (with and without patents) used to determine whether the medians of two independent samples are equal (the null hypothesis).
 Uses a chi-square test of independence.
 Refs: https://real-statistics.com/non-parametric-tests/moods-median-test-two-samples/